Revised 2016 – agreed at committee 9-Feb-16.

 At working weekends the Clubhouse gets a good clean, there is generally a list of what needs doing on the notice board, which you can tick if you do that particular job.
 In the interest of hygiene there is a colour coding and or labelling system, which designates where cloths, brushes and mops etc should be used.

 6.9 Anyone can use the club telephone and photocopier - please give donations for personal use.

 6.10 Other user groups – At times, affiliated groups are allowed to use the Clubhouse for meetings etc. At such times the toilets and general kitchen are usually available for Club members use, but all or part of the Clubroom may not be available.
 Please respect these times.

-6.11 Committee meetings are held on the 2nd Tuesday of each month except August.
+6.11 Committee meetings are held once a month, with the exception of some months in the summer.
+(Details available on the website and in the club magazine.
 Any club member is welcome to attend as an observer and contribute to the meeting when invited to do so by the Chairperson.
 Only the Committee are allowed to vote on any issue.
 If there is a particular issue you would like to be discussed, either speak to the Chairperson or a Committee member a week prior to the meeting so it can be put on the agenda.

 The AGM is held in March each year in which every club member has a vote.

 6.12 Other facilities such as workshops, tools etc are available for use by members.
 Please do not abuse these and leave them in a clean and tidy manner.
 Tools should not be removed from the Club site, without the agreement of the Site Officer, and should be returned after use to the place they were found.